 Just before reaching the pool there’s a short side-track to a viewing platform.

-Minerva Pool is reached ony a few hundred metres further, with the very last section a short scramble down to the sandstone rocks above the pool.
+Minerva Pool is reached ony a few hundred metres further, with the very last section requiring a short scramble down to the sandstone rocks above the pool.
 There’s a warning sign – ignored by a few swimmers – which explains that Minerva Pool is a sacred women’s place for the Dharawal People, and only women and children should enter the water.

 Even without entering the water, it’s a serene spot with only a handful of people picnicing around the pool.